Skip to Content

 A chef’s knife should be paired with a quality paring knife to make a knife combination that will tackle most kitchen tasks with ease.

-If you prefer Japanese kitchen knives, the Gyuto is the equivalent of the western chef’s knife and is the most versatile of the Japanese kitchen knives.
+If you prefer Japanese kitchen knives, the Gyuto is the equivalent of the Western chef’s knife and is the most versatile of the Japanese kitchen knives.

-TIP: It is a fairly recent trend for manufacturers to take left-handed people into account and start producing knives easier for these people to use.
+TIP: It is a fairly recent trend for manufacturers to take left-handed people into account and start producing knives that are easier for these people to use.
 Find out more about left-handed people in the article below:

 Left-Handed Knives: How Do They Differ + Best Ones To Buy